-How does shame manifest in your body (e.g., tightness in the chest, heaviness, a pit in your stomach)? now does shame mannest in your body (e.g., tightness in the chest, nearmess, a pit in your stomach).
+How does sh ame manifest in your body (e.g., tightness in the chest, heaviness, a pit in your stomach)?
 How does it affect your energy levels (e.g., feeling drained, wanting to hide)?
 What does shame sound like for you?
-H How would you describe the "voice" of shame in your mind?
+Trial account inclosing for low would you describe the "voice" of shame in your mind?